The Tekken name is elemental to the fighting game genre.

 Tekken 8 News

-No news is good news as they say, but in this case, there’s a palpable shortage of news about Tekken 8.
-Bandai Namco seems focused on releasing a steady flow of Season Pass DLC content instead.
-The latest dropping as recently as December 2018 with new characters and balance adjustments.
+No news is good news, as they say, but in this case, there’s a palpable shortage of news about Tekken 8.
+Bandai Namco seems focused on releasing a steady flow of Season Pass DLC content instead, the latest dropping as recently as December 2018 with new characters and balance changes.

 Clutching at straws, news of Tekken Mobile releasing in spring 2018 may be a good sign with Bandai Namco now able to direct more resources towards the development of Tekken 8.